s3g/s3g-dsp/README.md

   `s3g 3OAFX Gain`: single-effect third-order processors with internal 24-point virtual speaker masking.

-Delay Processor is the main topology effect.
-Loop Processor and Multi Loop Processor are loaded-audio instruments.
-MC to Stereo Autogain is a practical fold-down tool for auditioning multichannel work in stereo.

 ## Design

 - Reusable DSP lives in `dsp/`.